luluzhou1/alinush.github.io/_includes/refs.md

 [^NC10]: **Quantum Computation and Quantum Information: 10th Anniversary Edition**, by Nielsen, Michael A. and Chuang, Isaac L., 2011

 [^NDCplus24e]: **Mangrove: A Scalable Framework for Folding-based SNARKs**, by Wilson Nguyen and Trisha Datta and Binyi Chen and Nirvan Tyagi and Dan Boneh, *in Cryptology ePrint Archive, Paper 2024/416*, 2024, [[URL]](https://eprint.iacr.org/2024/416)

+[^NMT22]: **Sigstore: Software Signing for Everybody**, by Newman, Zachary and Meyers, John Speed and Torres-Arias, Santiago, *in Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security*, 2022, [[URL]](http://dx.doi.org/10.1145/3548606.3560596)

 [^NN98]: **Certificate Revocation and Certificate Update**, by Moni Naor and Kobbi Nissim, *in 7th USENIX Security Symposium (USENIX Security 98)*, 1998, [[URL]](https://www.usenix.org/conference/7th-usenix-security-symposium/certificate-revocation-and-certificate-update)